PyCQA/baron/docs/index.rst

     nodes_rendering_order[fst[0]["arguments"][2]["type"]]

-The "value" is empty for the former "def_argument" but not for the latter because only the latter has a default assignment "= 1".
+The "value" is empty for the former "def_argument" but not for the latter because it has a default value of "= 1".

 .. ipython:: python